What is crystallized honey, and is it safe to eat? Why has it happened and can I turn my honey into liquid again?

 Yes, crystallized honey is perfectly safe to eat.
 However, if it has gone so hard that you are finding it too difficult to spread, then you can return it to its liquid state once more.

 simply place the jar into a pan of hot water for a few minutes, and stir until the crystals have dissolved.

 However, if you repeat this process too often, the taste and colour may deteriorate, and it may be better to eventually throw the honey away if this process is repeated too often.

 You may also seek to store the honey in a warmer cupboard.
 However, do not store your honey in hot conditions, as this will also cause the honey to degrade.

 How Can I Prevent Honey From Crystallizing?

 Ideally, store the honey at a temperature of around 70 degrees Fahrenheit!
-Alternatively, be choosy in the honey you select!
+Alternatively, carefully choose the honey you select.
 Raw honey which has come straight from the honey comb, is less likely to crystallise than processed honey, but it is often more expensive.
-See more honey buying tips.

 So now you know about Crystallized Honey.
 If you'd like to read more about honey generally, take a look at the following links: